MikeDigitize/Getting_Started_With_TDD/README.md

 The `getRandomNumberUpTo` method is the thing that's generating our numbers, so we need to test it, right?

 Maybe, maybe not.
 The problem here is that `getRandomNumberUpTo` is an implementation detail.
-What we should be concerned with is the interface and whether the `drawEuroMillions` can draw Joe a 50.
+What we're ultimately exposing is one single interface end point.
+The consumer won't see or interact with anything else.
+So it's really only what comes out of the `drawEuroMillions` that we're concerned with.
-And that it can't draw a 51 or a 0.
+Can it draw a 50?
+Can it definitely not draw a 51 or a 0?
 Same for the bonus balls.

+That's the thing we should be testing.

 Another golden rule of testing.

 *Prefer to test the interface, not the implementation detail.*

 Things can change over time.
 We might refactor the implementation.
-As long as the output via our interface is giving us what's expected we should be happy.
+But as long as our tests are passing we should be happy.
-And it means we only need to import one thing to test into our test suite, making it easier to read and manage.
+It means we only need to import one thing to test into our test suite, making it easier to read and manage.
-And if we have tests around the implementation, we're going to break the tests every time we refactor.
+And plus, if we have tests around the implementation, we're going to have to update the tests every time we refactor.

-So ideally we should just test our interface as that's all that ultimately matters.
+So ideally we should just test our interface.
+Consumer is king!
+As long as the consumer is happy, that's all that ultimately matters.

+Ok so we'll focus our testing on the interface.
 But `drawEuroMillions` returns random numbers, how we can test for an expected outcome from something nondeterministic?

-The answer is... we can't *really.* But we can mitigate against random somewhat through sheer volume of tesing.
+The answer is... we can't *really.* But we can mitigate against random somewhat though, through sheer volume of tesing.

 If we call the method five times, the odds of receiving a 50 aren't great.
 What if we called it 50 times, or 500 times?
 Better odds.
 We'd probably get a 50 at least once.